Yo-Yo Dieting Got You Down? Pick UP the Setpoint Diet Book and Do the 21-Day Challenge!

 There are many reasons.
-They might feel they weren’t doing it correctly, or that this diet wasn’t the right one for them.
+They might feel they weren’t doing it correctly or that this diet wasn’t the right one for them.
 Or they just didn’t have enough willpower, or they didn’t stick with it long enough.

 But the biggest reason people keep trying various starvation diets without ultimate success is that they don’t have any other method to replace it with.
-They’ve been taught that quantity of calories is the most important factor in weight maintenance and weight loss and that they must starve their bodies to force it to burn fat.
+They’ve been taught that the quantity of calories is the most important factor in weight maintenance and weight loss and that they must starve their bodies to force them to burn fat.

 Almost every traditional diet is based on this calorie-deficit theory of weight loss, and that’s precisely the problem.
 You see, the calorie-deficit theory of weight loss is incorrect in the way it is being taught and practiced.

-Quantity Vs. Quality of Calories
+Quantity Vs. quality of calories

 The calorie-deficit theory of weight loss treats all calories the same.
-It “says” it doesn’t matter what you eat as long as you do not consume more than a certain number of calories per day or week.
+It “says,” it doesn’t matter what you eat as long as you do not consume more than a certain number of calories per day or week.
 Nothing could be further from the truth.

 Research shows that calories vary greatly in their effects on the body depending upon the sources from which they come.
 The body quickly digests refined carbs, for instance, and turns them into glucose.
 This glucose is then rapidly absorbed into the bloodstream, causing a rapid rise in blood glucose levels.
 The pancreas releases the hormone insulin to take the glucose into your cells.